 (Cervical Mediastinoscopy; Cervical Mediastinal Exploration; CME)

 Reasons for Procedure

 This is done to examine the lungs and chest.
-Tissue samples may be taken (biopsy).
-These samples are viewed under a microscope to check for diseases, such as:
+A biopsy may be taken to check for diseases, such as:

-Mediastinoscopy is also done to find out if lung cancer has spread.
+It is also done to find out if lung cancer has spread.

-Factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

 What to Expect

 Prior to Procedure

 Description of the Procedure

 Immediately After the Procedure

-After the procedure, you will be taken to the recovery room.
-A chest x-ray may be ordered to check for bleeding or air inside your chest space.
+Right after the procedure, the staff may give you pain medicines.
+A chest x-ray may be taken to check for bleeding or air inside your chest space.

 The tissue samples will be sent to the laboratory for testing.

 How Long Will It Take?

-30 minutes to 2 hours
+It will take 30 minutes to 2 hours.

-How Much Will It Hurt?
+Will It Hurt?

 Average Hospital Stay

 Call Your Doctor

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 Mediastinoscopy.
 Harvard Health Publications website.
 Available at: